cds-snc/gcds-docs/src/en/components/radio-group/use-case.md

 ---
-title: Radio
+title: Radio group
-layout: 'layouts/component-documentation.njk'
+layout: "layouts/component-documentation.njk"
 eleventyNavigation:
-  key: radioEN
+  key: radiogroupEN
-  title: Radio
+  title: Radio group
   locale: en
   parent: componentsEN
-  otherNames: radio button, radio group.
+  otherNames: radio, radio button
   description: A short set of options for single selection.
   thumbnail: /images/common/components/preview-radio.svg
-  alt: Radio component shows radio selection with black outlined circle with a black circle selected followed by unselected two options.
+  alt: A column of three radio selections.
+Each radio button circle has a thin grey border and white fill beside a thick grey line to represent the label.
+One of the three circles is selected and has a single dark grey circle inside of it.
-  state: deprecated
+  state: published
-  lastVersion: v0.20.0
-translationKey: 'radio'
+translationKey: "radiogroup"
-tags: ['radioEN', 'usage']
+tags: ['radiogroupEN', 'usage']
-permalink: /en/components/radio/
+permalink: /en/components/radio-group/
 date: 'git Last Modified'
 ---

-Take a look at what problems radios solve to see if they fit the problem you're solving for.
+Take a look at what problems radio groups solve to see if they fit the problem you're solving for.

-## Problems radios solve
+## Problems radio groups solves

-Use radios with a [fieldset]({{ links.fieldset }}) to make a request for info with a set of options when you're expecting the user to only select one option to:
+Use radio groups with a [fieldset]({{ links.fieldset }}).
+Use a radio group to request a single-option response within a short set and to:

 - Limit the number of possible answers to your question.
 - Specify the possible answers to your question.